Symmetry Breaking from Monopole Condensation in QED$_3$: Phase Diagram of QED with Triplet Mass

 This current assigns charge~$+1$ to~$\psi^1$ and~$-1$ to~$\psi^2$, so that it is exactly the current that couples to~$\hat A_f = \half A_f^{I = 3}$ in~\eqref{QEDlagrangianbackground}, and that also appears in the Coulomb phase Chern-Simons terms~\eqref{qfqmCSterms}.
-Since this current does not carry any conserved quantum numbers, it may not satisfy~\eqref{VW bound}, due to the ``disconnected diagrams'' reviewed above.
+Since this current does not carry any conserved quantum numbers, it need not satisfy the bound~\eqref{VW bound}, due to the ``disconnected diagrams'' reviewed above.

 In order to understand whether these can actually lead to spontaneous symmetry breaking for the~$U(1)_f$ symmetry, we should ask whether there can be a single-particle NGB pole at~$p^2 = 0$ in the momentum-space two-point function,